 Eargo

-- Invisible Design: The Eargo 7 is the smallest rechargeable hearing aid on the market, rivaled only by the Sony CRE-C20.
+- Invisible Design: The Eargo 8 is one of the smallest rechargeable hearing aids on the market, rivaled only by the Sony CRE-C20.

 - Reduced Occlusion: Eargo’s patented “floating” ear tip design sits comfortably in the ear without causing occlusion, a common issue for in-ear hearing aid users.